 Cottage Cheese Pancake FAQs

-Here are some frequently asked questions about Cottage Cheese Pancakes:
+Here are some frequently asked questions about these Cottage Cheese Pancakes:

 My go-to cottage cheese is 1% or 2%, both of which are low-ish fat (but not no-fat).
 I find them both to work great for this recipe.